pterodactyl/documentation/panel/webserver_configuration.md

 [Install]
 WantedBy=multi-user.target
-EOF
 ```
 reload the systemd daemon: `systemctl daemon-reload`
 start the service: `systemctl start caddy@root`
 enable it (to start it automatically on boot): `systemctl enable caddy@root`
-to restart it: `systemctl restart caddy@root`
-For more documentation on how to use the caddy webserver, go here https://caddyserver.com/docs.